Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Sample dependence

 \section{Sample dependence}

-Fig. \ref{S.sample2} compares longitudinal and transverse magnetostriction in two samples at different temperatures.
-Panels (a), (b), (c) and (d) show $\lambda_x^x$, $\lambda_x^y$, $\lambda_y^y$ and $\lambda_y^x$ for the sample \#1 at various temperature, respectively.
-The hysteresis loop can also be observed.
+Fig.\ref{S.sample2} compares longitudinal and transverse magnetostriction in two samples at different temperatures.
+Panels (a), (b), (c) and (d) show $\epsilon_x^x$, $\epsilon_x^y$, $\epsilon_y^y$ and $\epsilon_y^x$ for the sample \#1 at various temperature, respectively.

 Panels (e) and (f) show the magnetostriction coefficients for longitudinal and transverse configurations in the two samples.
 The difference in longitudinal magnetostriction coefficient is about 20\%.
 The transverse magnetostriction coefficient is comparable with within 10\%.
 In sample \#1, the amplitude of longitudinal magnetostriction is twice larger than the amplitude of transverse magnetostriction.
 In sample \#2, the difference between longitudinal and transverse responses remain within the experimental margin.

-This difference may be due to the difference in the Mn excess of the two samples.
-Fig. \ref{magnetization}(a) compares the temperature dependence of magnetization of the two samples at 0.1 T. The two samples have different transition temperatures marking the destruction of the triangular spin state occurs around 50 K.
+Fig.\ref{magnetization} compares the temperature dependence of magnetization of the two samples at 0.1 T. Not only the amplitude of the magnetization is different, but also the destruction of the triangular spin state occurs at different temperatures.
+Both point to a difference in stoichiometry between the two samples.

-Fig. \ref{magnetization}(b) compares the field dependence of magnetization of the two samples and Ikhlas et al. \cite{Ikhlas2022Piezomagnetic} at room temperature.
-The amplitude of the spontaneous magnetization is different in the three samples.
-As seen in Fig. \ref{magnetization}(c), there appears to be a correlation between the amplitude of spontaneous magnetization and the piezomagnetic/magnetostrictive response, suggesting that both evolve with stoichiometry.